1. The Woman in the Green Dress (1866)

 The impact of all the works hung together must have been impressive.
 And it certainly attracted the buyers.
 By this stage, Monet was becoming a household name and his Haystacks sold quickly for prices of around 1,000 francs each - many going to American buyers.

 These days, versions of Haystacks are held in a number of galleries around the world.
 The Art Institute of Chicago tops the list with six versions.
+Fifteen other institutions each hold one of series, including the d'Orsay, the Marmottan Monet and the National Gallery of Scotland.

 8. Rouen Cathedral (1892-3)